Wireless Audio Transfer Using LASER Light

 Regarding the speaker, you can use any speaker compatible with your amplifier module.
 I am using a 4-ohm, 10-watt speaker, as shown in the image above.

-Therefore, we have successfully completed the theory part.
+Therefore, we have completed the theory part.
 I hope you all understand the main concept behind choosing the components and the workings of the project.
 So, let’s move on to the hardware part of the project.

 1. Solar Panel - x1